bluepylons/Boston/Boston - Current design/PCB/README.md

 * V0.3 and earlier - these used a two-PCB design, with microcontroller, USB port, and associated components on the daughterboard, and a completely through-hole main PCB.
 Used with the earliest prototypes.
 Not compatible with the published case designs.
 The firmware is largely similar, though the matrix is different.

-### D-variant (uses a C3 Daughterboard, used on the CNC version, and Technofrikus' 3D printed version)
+### D-variant (uses a daughterboard, used on the CNC version, and Technofrikus' 3D printed version)

+* V0.8.1DHA - April 5, 2023.
+ANSI hotswap variant of V0.8J.
+This does not support backlight LEDs.
+Fixed an issue on V0.8DHA where there was a spot of exposed solder mask underneath F11 tht can cause +3.3V to short to ground easily.
+***Note - this has an error where the spacebar stabilizers also are upside down relative to the plate and the stab wire will hit the plate and cause noise, though everything still works and you can file small notches into the stab cutouts to get rid of the noise***

-* V0.8DHA - ANSI hotswap variant.
+* V0.8DHA - March 28, 2023.
+ANSI hotswap variant.
 Adds hotswap sockets.
 Switches to the Molex Pico-EZmate connector for compatibility with the new [Unified S1 Daughterboard](https://unified-daughterboard.github.io/#/db-spec-s) and [C4 daughterboard](https://unified-daughterboard.github.io/#/db-spec-c).
 Added reverse polarity protection as Molex Pico-EZmate cables often have the wrong pinout for use with Unified Daughterboards and can cause PCB damage.
 Also has some changes to the diodes to try to slightly improve ESD protection over V0.6.1D.
 To make routing the hotswap sockets easier I eliminated the optional through-hole backlight LEDs (as they're not useful on a hotswap board anyways).
 Design done; awaiting prototyping. ***Note - this has an error where there is a piece of exposed solder mask underneath F11 that can cause +3.3V to short to ground easily.
-This is fixed in V0.8.1DHA***
+This is fixed in V0.8.1DHA.
+The spacebar stabilizers also are upside down relative to the plate and the stab wire will hit the plate and cause noise, though everything still works and you can file small notches into the plate to get rid of the noise***

 * V0.6D - January 5, 2022.
 This is meant for the redesigned CNC version of Boston, and is meant to be used with a daughterboard (using the standard 4-pin JST connector).
 All ESD protection has been moved off to the daughterboard, moves the reset button to the top side of the PCB near Right Shift, and uses a reverse-mount RGBLED (meant to be used with a light pipe on the case) instead of a through-hole one.
 Otherwise very similar to V0.6.1J, and can run identical firmware as the matrix is identical.
 The silkscreen on the RGBLED (LED702) was incorrect (the arrow was on pin 1 instead of pin 3).
 Otherwise working.